-VETERINARY CERTIFICATE FOR THE TEMPORARY IMPORTATION OF HORSES INTO TO COMPETE IN THE EQUESTRIAN EVENTS OF THE......
-Number of Certificate: Country of dispatch: Ministry responsible: I. IDENTIFICATION OF THE HORSE Name:.....
-Breed:....
-Microchip number (if available): Number of accompanying identification document (passport): Authority that issued the identification document: II.
-ORIGIN AND DESTINATION OF THE HORSE The horse is to be sent from: (place of export) Directly to: a.
-Pre-Entry Isolation Facility Core Zone By Railway / Road transport/ Aircraft/ Ship (Indicate means of transport & registration marks, flight number or registered name as appropriate) Name and address of consignor: Name and address of consignee: III.
-HEALTH INFORMATION I, the undersigned, certify that the Horse described above meets the following requirements: b) c) d) e) f) g)
+V ETERINARY CERTIFICATE FOR THE TEMPORARY IMPORTATION OF HORSES

+INTO

+TO COMPETE IN THE EQUESTRIAN EVENTS OF THE

+Number of Certificate:

+Country of dispatch:

+Ministry responsible:

+I. IDENTIFICATION OF THE HORSE

+Name:Breed:

+Sex:Color:

+Microchip number (if available):

+Number of accompanying identification document (passport):

+Authority that issued the identification document:

+II.
+ORIGIN AND DESTINATION OF THE HORSE

+The horse is to be sent from:

+(vlass of synaph)

+(place of export)

+Directly to:

+a.
+Pre-Entry Isolation Facilityb.
+Core Zone

+By Railway / Road transport/ Aircraft/ Ship

+(Indicate means of transport & registration marks, flight number or registered name as appropriate)

+Name and address of consignor:

+Name and address of consignee:

+III.
+HEALTH INFORMATION

+••••

+I, the undersigned, certify that the Horse described above meets the following requirements:

+a)

+b) c)

+d)

+e)

+f)

+g)

+()